Will Roberts, UKCP Accredited Psychotherapist

 My Approach

-Alongside traditional talking therapy, and for clients who wish to engage with the arts, I offer the use of other modes of creative and artistic expression.
+In addition to talking therapy, at hand are other modes of creative and artistic expression.
 This can provide further and useful insight, resonance and self-understanding.
 Often this will involve drawing or painting a picture to express a thought or feeling.
 Other times it could be listening to music, looking at postcard images or engaging with imagination exercises.
-You do not need to have any experience to be able to benefit with this aspect of the therapy, nor is using the arts imperative to your therapy sessions.
+It's not about being a creative person or being 'good at art', more about exploring creative expression of thoughts and feelings.
+I find that clients engage with this side of the therapy in their own terms - some choose to make this a central part of their experience whereas others favour the talking therapy approach as the focus of the sessions.

 About Me